101 beautiful things we love about America

 Fort Jefferson, Dry Tortugas National Park, Florida Keys, Florida

 Seen here from the sky, Fort Jefferson is a brooding landmark in Dry Tortugas National Park, in the Florida Keys.
 Nicknamed the Guardian of the Gulf, the fort dates to the 19th century, and was used as a prison for Union deserters during the Civil War.
-It has been defunct since the Second World War, now merely guarding the marine life that frolics in the national park waters.
+It has been defunct since World War II, now merely guarding the marine life that frolics in the national park waters.

 Indiana Dunes National Park, Indiana